-- 5. A new script apply_config_v2. sh is available as part of the VM image's file system. - 6.
-In the same directory, define the connect file as described in the following example:
+- 5. A new script apply config v2.sh is available as part of the VM image's file system. - 6.
+In the same directory, define the connect_file as described in the following example: ubuntu@bgl26-pl-cups1:~/rcm-scripts/config\$ cat connect_file #Testing

-'''

-ubuntu@bgl26-pl-cups1:~/rcm-scripts/config$ cat connect file

-'''

-#Testing

-'''

-#VM:VMUSERNAME:VMPASSWORD:OPCENTER:OPCUSERNAME:OPCPASSWORD:OPC EXTERNALIP

-'''

-1.2.3.4:root:starent:rcm:admin:Mitg@123:1.2.3.4
+#VM:VMUSERNAME:VMPASSWORD:OPCENTER:OPCUSERNAME:OPCPASSWORD:OPC_EXTERNALIP 1.2.3.4:root:starent:rcm:admin:Mitg@123:1.2.3.4

-- 7. Create the directory /data/<rcm_ns>/common_config/ in the RCM VM as root user.
+- 7. Create the directory /var/lib/smi/data/common_config/ in the RCM VM as root user.
 This step is very important as it enables the display of the Configmgr pod. - 8.
 Use the root credentials of RCM VM specified in the connect_file.
 Root credentials are mandatory as you copy the file to RCM VM and the permissions of the encrypted configuration file must be a minimum of 644 KB in size. - 9.
 Expose the ops-center IP using the following CLI command.
 This is not a mandatory step as it is executed by the script.
 If you run the script remotely, this step is then required.